azat-co/practicalnode/chapter16/chapter16.md

 }
 ```

-Write down the role Arn somewhere so you have it handy.

-Next, add the policies so the lambda function can work with the database.
-In the command below, the role is specified by name `LambdaServiceRole` which if you remember is the name we used to create the role in the previous command.
-In other words, we attach a special *managed* policy which grants our future Lambda functions (which will use this role) an access to DynamoDB.
+Next, add the policies so the Lambda function can work with the database.
+In the following command, the role is specified by name `LambdaServiceRole`, which if you remember is the name we used to create the role in the previous command.
+In other words, we attach a special *managed policy* that grants our future Lambda functions (which will use this role) an access to DynamoDB.
 The name of this special policy is `AmazonDynamoDBFullAccess`.
 Not all services have managed policies.
-In some cases, developers will have to attach policies for read, write, etc. one by one which is called inline policies.
+In some cases, developers will have to attach policies for read, write, etc. one by one, and these are called *inline policies*.

 ```sh
 aws iam attach-role-policy --role-name LambdaServiceRole --policy-arn arn:aws:iam::aws:policy/AmazonDynamoDBFullAccess